akechi-haruka/ESxLauncher/README.txt

 ---

+Installation:

+Synchronica:
-Requires hexedit.exe (https://github.com/akechi-haruka/hexedit-cmd) in the utils directory!
+Download all files and place them in the main game directory (where init.ps1 is) Download hexedit.exe (https://github.com/akechi-haruka/hexedit-cmd) and place it in the utils directory!

+Use Launch.bat to start the game.